muffinhydra/file_checker/README.md

 # File Checker

 File Checker is a Django project that allows users to upload or provide a URL for a file and checks the hex header against a MySQL database to determine the file type.
+This is a project for a Objectoriented Script Languages college course.

 ## Prerequisites